CARiSMA-Tool/carisma-tool/documentation/owasp-ml-security-top10/README.md

     - *RegularPerformanceMonitoring*: Boolean attribute that indicates whether the performance of the model is regularly monitored.
     - *RegularRetraining*: Boolean attribute that indicates whether the model incorporates new data and corrects any inaccuracies in the model’s predictions when it is retrained.
     - *RegularTestingAndMonitoring*: Boolean attribute that indicates whether the model's behavior is tested and monitored for anomalies.
-    - *RobustActivationFunction*: Boolean attribute that indicates whether the model is designed with a robust activation function.
-    - *RobustArchitecture*: Boolean attribute that indicates whether the model is designed with a robust architecture.
+    - *RobustModelDesign*: Boolean attribute that indicates whether the model has a robust design, e.g. with a robust activation function or model architecture.
     - *Transparency*: Boolean attribute that indicates whether  all inputs and outputs are logged, explanations for the model’s predictions are provided, or users are allowed to inspect the model’s internal representations.
     - *Validation*: Boolean attribute that indicates whether the model uses a separate validation set that has not been used during training.
     - *Watermarking*: Boolean attribute that indicates whether a watermark was added to the model's code to trace the source of a theft.